w3bdev1/alter/README.md

 *Sometimes it is stuck and do not redirect.
 What to do?*
 - The Alter icon provides you the option to change redirect instances.
 - In this case you need to change instance to a different one.

+*After update, some redirections are showing undefined.
+What to do?*
+- When new redirection feature is added, no instance is saved for the new feature.
+So alter does not know where to redirect.
+- Click on the Alter icon and submit the form once.
+You'll be good to go.